mdn/content/files/en-us/web/accessibility/aria/roles/index.md

 ### 2. Widget roles

-The various widget role are used to define common interactive patterns.
-Similar to the document structure roles, some of these roles duplicate the semantics of native HTML elements that are well supported, and should not be used.
-The difference between the two lists is that, generally, the widget roles require JavaScript interaction and the document structure roles don't necessarily.
+Widget roles are used to define common interactive patterns.
+Like document structure roles, some widget roles have the same semantics as well-supported native HTML elements, and therefore should be avoided.
+The key difference is that widget roles typically require JavaScript for interaction, while document structure roles often do not.

 - [scrollbar](/en-US/docs/Web/Accessibility/ARIA/Roles/scrollbar_role)
 - [searchbox](/en-US/docs/Web/Accessibility/ARIA/Roles/searchbox_role)